Haidong-Lu/selection-bias-graphical-rules-R/README.md

   Simulation for Case 1 regarding selection bias in a randomized trial of a prophylactic medication for malaria among susceptible individuals

 - simulation_selectionbias_v3_case2.R
-  Simulation for Case 2 regarding selection bias in a randomized trial of some vaccine for an infectious disease that assigns half of the individuals to the treatment groug
+  Simulation for Case 2 regarding selection bias in a randomized trial of some vaccine for an infectious disease that assigns half of the individuals to the treatment group

 ## How to run